 The actual bounty mentioned for iCloud account takeover in Apple’s website is $100,000 USD.
 Extracting sensitive data from locked Apple device is $250,000 USD.
-My report covered both the scenarios (assuming the passcode endpoint was patched after my report), so the actual bounty should be $350,0000.
+My report covered both the scenarios (assuming the passcode endpoint was patched after my report).
 Even if they chose to award the maximum impact out of the two cases, it should still be $250,000 USD.

 But $18,000 USD is not even close to the actual bounty.
 Lets say all my assumptions are wrong and Apple passcode verifying endpoint wasn’t vulnerable before my report.
 Even then the given bounty is not fair looking at the impact of the vulnerability as given below.